MAlcont/sketches-of-Spain/README.md

 ### **2. Native Messaging Configuration**

-To enable communication between the extension and the Python backend, create a native messaging host manifest file:
+To enable communication between the extension and the Python backend, create a native messaging host manifest file (differs for Firefox):

 ```json
 {